 From a wildlife photographers perspective, on paper, the Nikon D5 is a good camera.
 Actually, on paper, it’s an astonishing camera that’s striving to push the boundaries of speed and performance further than anything that’s come before it.
-Believe it or not though, other than a cursory glance at the specs on announcement, it wasn’t a camera I immediately wanted to rush out and buy.
+Believe it or not though, as my review explains, other than a cursory glance at the specs on announcement, it wasn’t a camera I immediately wanted to rush out and buy.

 UPDATE: To see how the new Pro DX compares to the D5, read my D500 review.

 The reason is simple.
 Over the years I’ve owned several of the D’x’ series bodies.
 Starting with a D2x then D3, D3s and D4.
 Of them all, I found there was something special to me about the D3s.
 It was one of the best camera’s I’ve ever owned and I’ve always regretted selling it, even though it was to buy a D4.
 I skipped the D4s (although I did review it) because once the 36mp bodies were released I found them to suit my style of shooting more favourably.
 So much so that my current kit list comprises two D810 bodies and that kit contentment was confirmed, when I wasn’t compelled to want a D5 post-announcement.

 I made a few cursory glances online at various studio test scenes, graphs and comparisons to other camera’s that started to appear but ultimately, such tests and manufacturers specs aren’t a true indication of how a camera will suit your work.
 That can only be discovered by using it yourself in your typical working conditions, so despite not wanting to order, I was of course intrigued to use the D5 when the opportunity presented itself.

 My D5 review